 Diagnosing acute Lyme disease is often straightforward.
-If someone develops flu-like symptoms following a tick bite or spending time in nature, the diagnosis of Lyme disease is considered.
-However, when someone has been sick with multiple symptoms for a long time, it can take years to get an accurate diagnosis.
+If someone develops flu-like symptoms following a tick bite or spending time in nature, the diagnosis of Lyme disease is often considered.
+However, when someone is sick with multiple symptoms for an extended period of time, it can take years to get a correct diagnosis.
 There are many nuances associated with Lyme disease testing.
-Read below to learn more about accurate testing for chronic or late-stage Lyme disease.
+Read below to learn about accurate testing for chronic or late-stage Lyme disease.

-There may not be an infection that is more complex to diagnose than chronic Lyme disease.
+There may not be a more complex infection to diagnose than chronic Lyme disease.
 When Lyme disease was first discovered in the 1970s, the Center for Disease Control (CDC) wanted to track the number of cases in the US, so they developed diagnostic criteria for surveillance reporting to local public health departments.
-The criteria needed to be narrow to increase the sensitivity for reporting a case of Lyme disease.
-However, the surveillance criterion was carried over into the doctor’s offices, and physicians used these narrow criteria as the diagnostic parameters for Lyme disease.
+The criteria needed to be narrow to increase the sensitivity of cases reported.
+Unfortunately, the surveillance criterion made its way into doctor’s offices, and physicians began using the narrow criteria as diagnostic parameters for Lyme disease.

 If someone had symptoms following a tick bite – or even years after a tick bite – but did not have a large bullseye rash, meningitis, facial paralysis, or encephalomyelitis, they were told they did not have Lyme disease.

-Another challenge with the Lyme disease surveillance definition is it only includes symptoms often seen in acute cases of Lyme disease and excludes many symptoms consistent with late-stage Lyme disease.
-Throw in the misconception that people can only contract Lyme disease in the northeastern US, and Lyme disease is not typically considered as a possible cause of symptoms in the rest of the country.
+Another limitation of the Lyme disease surveillance criteria is it only includes symptoms often seen in acute cases of Lyme disease and excludes many symptoms consistent with late-stage Lyme disease.
+Throw in the misconception that people can only contract Lyme disease in the northeastern U.S., and Lyme disease is not typically considered as a possible cause of symptoms in the rest of the country.

-Many times other diagnoses have been ruled out, there has been a possible exposure to ticks (including the distant past with chronic Lyme disease), and the pattern of symptoms is consistent with Lyme disease.
-Specialized laboratory testing that is more sensitive than general national laboratory testing should be used to confirm the diagnosis.
+In many scenarios other possible diagnoses have been ruled out, there has been a possible exposure to ticks (including the distant past with chronic Lyme disease), and the pattern of symptoms is consistent with Lyme disease.
+Specialized laboratory testing is more sensitive than general reference laboratory testing (LabCorp, Quest, etc.) and should be used to confirm the diagnosis.

 Additional Challenges with Lyme Disease Testing

-The biggest challenge with indirect tests such as ELISA, IFA and western blot tests is they rely on detecting antibodies produced by the immune system against the Borrelia bacteria.
-In some circumstances, antibodies may not form in the body decreasing the accuracy of the results.
-For example, if a test is performed too soon after a tick bite, antibodies may have not yet formed.
-Also, if antibiotics are taken early on in an infection, the medication can prevent antibody formation resulting in negative future tests.
+Another obstacle with many Lyme disease tests are they rely on detecting antibodies produced by the immune system against the bacteria that causes Lyme disease.
+In some circumstances, the level of antibodies may be low due to immune suppression which compromises the accuracy of the test.
+In addition, if a test is performed too soon after a tick bite, antibodies may have not yet formed.
+If antibiotics are taken early in an infection, the medication can prevent antibody formation resulting in future negative tests.

-In addition, the Lyme spirochete likes to burrow into tissues like muscles, joint spaces, and organs.
+In late-stage Lyme disease, the Lyme spirochete has burrowed into tissues like muscles, joints, and organs.
 The bacteria can also form a protective structure around itself called a biofilm.
-So, if the immune system does not detect the bacteria because the bacteria is in tissue or a biofilm, the immune system will not make antibodies for the test to detect.
+These “immune-privileged” locations prevent the immune system from detecting the bacteria so antibodies are not formed for the test to detect.

 ELISA (Enzyme-Linked Immunosorbent Assay)

-The ELISA methodology works by attaching Lyme antigens to a surface in the laboratory, then antibodies from a blood sample bind to the antigen.
-The antigen/antibody complex is linked to an enzyme (which is another antibody), and finally, a substrate is added that allows the result to be measured.
+ELISA methodology of testing works by attaching Lyme antigens to a surface in a laboratory.
+If a blood sample has Lyme antibodies, the antibodies will bind to the antigen.
+This creates an antigen/antibody complex that is linked to an enzyme (which is another antibody).
+In the last step, a substrate is added that allows the result to be measured.

-The limitation of the ELISA test is the cut-off for a positive result is set very high to make the test highly specific.
+The limitation of the ELISA test is the cut-off for a positive result is set extremely high to make the test highly specific.
 However, the high specificity comes at the cost of the sensitivity of the test.
-A review of research studies looking at the sensitivity of ELISA testing for Lyme disease revealed it is only accurate less than half the time.
-Because of this, the standard two-tiered test for Lyme disease should not be relied upon to identify Lyme disease.
+A review of research studies looking at the sensitivity of ELISA testing for Lyme disease revealed it is accurate less than half the time.
+Because of this, the standard two-tiered test for Lyme disease should not be relied upon to diagnose Lyme disease.

-Like the ELISA, the IFA methodology for Lyme disease testing is an indirect test looking for antibodies made against the bacteria that causes Lyme disease – Borrelia burgdorferi.
-Blood is added to a slide that contains the Borrelia antigens.
-If there are antibodies to Borrelia, they will bind to the antigens on the slide.
+Like the ELISA, the IFA methodology for Lyme disease testing is an indirect test that looks for antibodies formed against the bacteria that causes Lyme disease – Borrelia burgdorferi.
+In the laboratory, blood is added to a slide that contains the Borrelia antigens.
+If the blood contains antibodies to Borrelia, the antibodies will bind to the antigens on the slide.
 The final step is to view the slide under a fluorescent microscope (hence the name).
 Antibodies bound to the antigens will light up if they are present.

 The IFA lacks specificity and sensitivity, so it is not a preferred method for diagnosing Lyme disease.
 Antibodies from other infections can bind to the antigens on the test strip (called cross-reactivity) leading to a false-positive result.

-The western blot (and immunoblot test) are also antibody-based tests but are more sensitive and specific than ELISA and IFA tests.
-Specific surface proteins from the Lyme bacteria are produced on strips.
-Antibodies from blood samples bind to the specific antigens, and the pattern of positive binding indicates whether or not the result is positive.
-There are specific outer surface proteins on the Lyme bacteria (called bands) and the specific pattern formed on the blot increases the specificity of the test.
+The western blot is also an antibody-based test but is more sensitive and specific than the ELISA and IFA tests.
+Specific proteins that are on the outer surface of Lyme bacteria are produced on strips for this test.
+If there are Lyme antibodies in a blood sample they will bind to the surface protein antigens.
+The pattern of binding indicates whether or not the result is positive.
+In Lyme disease, there are specific outer surface proteins (called bands), and the specific pattern formed on the blot increases the specificity of the test.

-If someone has had a possible exposure to ticks, has many clinical symptoms of Lyme disease, but does not have the exact pattern considered to be positive by the CDC, they are told by their doctor they do not have Lyme disease.
+If someone had a possible exposure to ticks, had clinical signs and symptoms of Lyme disease, but did not have the exact pattern considered to be positive by the CDC, they were told by their doctor they do not have Lyme disease.

-In recent years, the sensitivity of T-lymphocyte testing for Lyme disease has improved.
-This methodology detects an immune system cell – called a T-lymphocyte – that has formed in response to the Borrelia bacteria.
-T-lymphocytes are part of the cellular immune response, unlike antibodies that are created as part of a humoral immune response.
+In recent years, the sensitivity of T-cell testing for Lyme disease has improved.
+This methodology detects an immune cell (called a T-lymphocyte) that has formed in response to the Borrelia bacteria.
+T-cells are part of the innate immune response, unlike antibodies that are created as part of the adaptive immune response.

-Early in an infection T-cells can develop before antibodies are formed so an EliSpot test may help with early Lyme disease detection.
-As the disease progresses, some people’s immune system does not convert from a cellular to a humoral response.
-This would prevent antibodies from forming, so a T-lymphocyte test would be informative in this scenario.
+Early in infection, T-cells develop before antibodies are formed, so a T-cell test may help detect early Lyme disease.
+As the disease progresses, some people’s immune system does not convert from an innate to an adaptive response.
+This inhibits antibody formation, so a T-cell test would be helpful in this scenario.

 Putting Lyme Disease Testing Together

 Late-stage Lyme disease can be difficult to diagnose.
 The CDC criterion was established for surveillance purposes only, so should not be used for diagnostic purposes.
-Lyme disease tests at national reference laboratories have poor sensitivity and specificity, so laboratories that specialize in Lyme disease testing should be used.
-No one testing methodology is perfect, so results need to be taken into consideration with symptoms.
-Many times other diagnoses have been ruled out, or patients have additional symptoms than explained by an incorrect diagnosis.
+Lyme disease tests from commercial and hospital laboratories have poor sensitivity and specificity.